Sweatr

 Then you check the forecast for race day.
 Boston is trending 22°C. London is sitting at 18°C with sunshine.
 Suddenly the plan you spent four months rehearsing is built on the wrong data.

-Here is what actually changes when the temperature goes up, and exactly how to adjust your hydration, sodium, and carb plan in the 14 days before race day — without panicking and without throwing out the work you have already done.
+Here's what actually changes when the temperature goes up, and exactly how to adjust in taper week without panicking and without throwing out four months of work.

 Why a 10°C swing changes everything

 1. Sweat rate climbs sharply.
-Most runners lose somewhere between 0.5 and 1.0 litres per hour in cool conditions.
-Bump the temperature 10°C and that can jump to 1.2–1.8 litres per hour.
-For a 4-hour marathoner, that is a difference of two to three extra litres of fluid loss across the race.
+Most runners lose 0.5–1.0 litres per hour in cool conditions.
+Add 10°C and that can jump to 1.2–1.8 litres per hour.
+For a 4-hour marathoner, that's two to three extra litres of total fluid loss across the race.

 2. Sodium loss climbs with it.
-Sweat sodium concentration is reasonably stable per athlete (heavy sweaters stay heavy sweaters), but you are sweating more total volume — so your sodium losses scale up.
-A runner who needed 600 mg sodium per hour at 8°C might need 900–1,200 mg per hour at 18°C.
+Sweat sodium concentration per athlete stays reasonably stable, but you're sweating more total volume — so sodium losses scale up.
+A runner who needed 600 mg sodium per hour at 8°C might need 900–1,200 mg at 18°C.

 3. Gut blood flow drops.
-This is the part nobody talks about.
-When you are dumping heat, your body shunts blood to the skin to cool you.
-That blood comes from somewhere — and the gut is first in line to give it up.
-The result: gels you tolerated perfectly in winter long runs can suddenly feel like swallowing motor oil at mile 16.
+When you're dumping heat, your body shunts blood to the skin.
+That blood comes from somewhere — and the gut gives it up first.
+Gels you tolerated perfectly in winter long runs can suddenly feel like motor oil at mile 16.

-So the plan needs three adjustments, not one.
-More fluid.
-More sodium.
-And — counterintuitively — sometimes fewer or better-tolerated gels, taken differently.
+So the plan needs three adjustments: more fluid, more sodium, and sometimes fewer or better-tolerated gels taken differently.

 Step 1: Recalculate your fluid plan

-Translate that into bottle splits across your aid stations.
-For most marathons that means a few solid mouthfuls (not a sip) at every station from mile 3 onward, plus carrying your own bottle if you sweat heavily and the course aid stations are spaced more than 1.5 miles apart.
+Translate that into aid station splits.
+For most marathons that means solid mouthfuls (not sips) at every station from mile 3 onward, plus carrying your own bottle if you sweat heavily and stations are spaced more than 1.5 miles apart.

 Step 2: Get your sodium number right

-Most electrolyte tabs and drink mixes deliver between 250 and 500 mg of sodium per serving.
-Read the label, do the maths, and figure out how many servings per hour you actually need to hit your target.
-If you are a heavy sweater aiming for 1,200 mg per hour and your favourite tab has 300 mg per serving, that is four servings every hour — which usually means combining your race drink with an extra salt cap or a stronger mix.
+Most electrolyte tabs and drink mixes deliver 250–500 mg sodium per serving.
+Read the label, do the maths, figure out how many servings per hour you need to hit your target.
+If you're a heavy sweater aiming for 1,200 mg/hr and your tab has 300 mg, that's four servings per hour — usually combining your race drink with extra salt caps or a stronger mix.

 Step 3: Re-think your gel strategy for a hotter gut

-If you trained your gut for 90 grams of carbs per hour in winter conditions, you will probably tolerate slightly less when it is warm.
-Not because the science of carb absorption changes, but because the delivery vehicle (concentrated sugar gels with limited fluid) is harder on a heat-stressed gut.
+If you trained your gut for 90 g of carbs per hour in winter, you'll probably tolerate slightly less in heat — not because the science of carb absorption changes, but because concentrated sugar gels are harder on a heat-stressed gut.

 Two practical adjustments:

-1. Take gels with more water than you did in training.
+Take gels with more water than in training.
 A gel chased with 150 ml of water dilutes faster, leaves the stomach faster, and is much less likely to come back up.
-In warm conditions, never take a gel between aid stations unless you are also carrying fluid.
+In warm conditions, never take a gel between aid stations unless you're also carrying fluid.

-2. Consider switching one or two gels to a hydrogel or isotonic format.
+Switch one or two gels to hydrogel or isotonic format.
 These are pre-diluted, easier on the gut, and absorb faster.
-You do not need to switch your whole race nutrition — just swap the gels you take in the back half of the race, when gut blood flow is at its lowest.
+You don't need to switch your whole race nutrition — just swap the gels in the back half of the race when gut blood flow is at its lowest.

 Step 4: One taper-week heat rehearsal